SpaCE-Lab-MSU/warmXtrophic/README.md

 # warmXtrophic

 PI: Phoebe Zarnetske
-Collaborators/technicians: Kathryn Schmidt, Mark Hammond, Nina Lany, Kileigh Welshofer, Moriah Young
+Collaborators/technicians: Mark Hammond, Nina Lany, Kileigh Welshofer, Moriah Young, Kara Dobson, Kathryn Schmidt

 Funding: Michigan State University

 This repository contains R scripts that organize, analyze, and plot data from the long term Warming X Trophic Interactions experiment at Kellogg Biological Station and University of Michigan Biological Station (UMBS).

+Data exists on the Google Shared Drive: SpaCE_Lab_warmXtrophic

 The experiment began in June 2015 and at each site includes the following treatments:

 2015-2017: warming (via open top chambers), herbivore access (via insecticide, small mammal exclosures)

-2018: warming (via open top chambers), herbivore access (via insecticide)
+2018-2020: warming (via open top chambers), herbivore access (via insecticide)

 In 2018 we removed the small mammal exclosures as they did not affect any of the plant response variables.